joereynolds/sql-lint/docs/files/development.md

 - Add it to the README.md so people know it's a thing
 - Add it to `configuration.md`.
 This is an exhaustive list of the checks
 - Add tests.
 The name of the test should match the name of the check
+- Add it to `checks.md`, the main documentation for checks
 - `npm run build` to compile the changes

 ## Troubleshooting